Best 10 HIIT Workouts for Beginners in 2026

 - Rest: 30 seconds between sets

-- Form Cue: Land softly to reduce impact.
+- Form Cue: Land softly to reduce impact on your joints.

 2. Bodyweight Squats